 600 N Grand Ave

 The annual Symposium on the American Indian is a mix of scholarly and cultural presentations that are open to the public free of charge.
-This celebration of American Indian culture and over 100 years of higher education at NSU features workshops on Native American traditions, short films and an ongoing film series.
-NSU is proud to celebrate a century of Cherokee Nation education, as NSU was founded on the established site of the pre-statehood Cherokee National Female Seminary and continues to serve a significant Native student population.
+This celebration of American Indian culture and more than 100 years of higher education at NSU features workshops on Native American traditions, short films and an ongoing film series.